Surfers do often sound like they are talking a foreign language. Here is guide to decipher the jargon.

 To a non surfer listening to surfers talking about surfing, it can sound like a foreign language.

-This glossary of the common (and not so common) terms and phrase may help you decipher the jargon.
+This glossary of the common (and not so common) terms, and phrases may help you decipher the jargon.

 THE GLOSSARY OF SURF LANGUAGE